 Unlimited File Storage for Documentation

 Construction projects are complicated and involve lots of documentation.
-Our cloud-based tool has unlimited file storage that acts as a central hub for your project paperwork, making it easy to find when you need it.
+Our online tool has unlimited file storage that acts as a central hub for your project paperwork, making it easy to find when you need it.
 No more messy desks or cluttered email folders to search through.
 You can share the project with your customer and, if they accept your bid, they’ll be notified by email and in-app alerts on the project’s progress.